UNH Extension Volunteer Policies

 Volunteers must rely on their own automobile insurance when using personal vehicles while performing their volunteer duties.
 Volunteers driving personal vehicles for volunteer work must be in compliance with all federal and state laws pertaining to use of such vehicles, including (but not limited to) possession of a valid operator’s license, vehicle registration and inspection.
 They must also have personal automobile liability coverage.

-Whenever possible, UNH Extension volunteers should not arrange transportation for others.
-If transportation in personal vehicles must be arranged by Extension volunteers the UNH Extension Transportation Policy must be followed.
-UNH Extension Transportation Policy.
+Whenever possible, UNH Extension volunteers should not transport program participants or arrange transportation for others as part of their volunteer duties.
+If transportation of participants in personal vehicles must be performed or arranged by Extension volunteers, the UNH Extension Transportation Policy must be followed.

 b.
 Protection of Minors